aliuq/vite-ssr-vue3/README.md

     </details>

-I three ways, we need to strongly depend on the server, although we can use `ssr.noExternal` to package dependencies, but the server cannot be packaged in, you must install server package `npm install express`
+In the above three ways, we need to strongly depend on the server, although we can use `ssr.noExternal` to package dependencies, but the server cannot be packaged in, you must install server package `npm install express`

 we can modify the server building entry file to avoid this, create a new file to wrapper your server instance(*`vite-ssr` will not works*), configure `ssr.noExternal: /./` to package all dependencies. if you want to runing anywhere, this is recommended.